Moonstroke/propergol/README.md

 ## Writing properties file

-The module takes the assumption that, whereas properties files read by the module are written by and for humans, properties files where it stores are produced by machines for machines (for example, as part of an automated process) and therefore no decoration (whitespace and comments) is output when writing the properties.
+The module takes the assumption that, while properties files read by the module are written by and for humans, properties files it writes are produced by machines for machines (for example, as part of an automated process).
+Therefore, no decoration (whitespace and comments) is output when writing the properties.
+Moreover, the order in which properties are written is unspecified; in particular, it may not be the same order in which properties were read.